Earth Notes: On Google's New Backup-and-Sync, and G-Drive: Reviews (2017)Updated 2021-08-14 08:03 GMT.

-Generally with a backup scheme you'd like something which does not cost a fortune, doesn't take much time or effort, and that also ensures you're unlikely to lose more than (say) one day's work if your gadget is lost or stolen or the building it's in catches fire.
-Maybe you'd like to defend against the current round of ransomware contagions too.
+Generally with a backup scheme you'd like something which does not cost a fortune.
+It shouldn't take much time or effort.
+And it should ensure that you're unlikely to lose more than (say) one day's work if your gadget is lost or stolen or the building it's in catches fire.
+Maybe you'd like to defend against the latest round of ransomware contagions too.

-I've designed and implemented backup systems for me and my businesses for decades, involving everything from paper hardcopy through tape to cloud, and even in the past for a major international bank.
-KISS (Keep It Simple Stupid) is best, or it won't happen!
-And run an occasional test so that you know that your files are there when you need them back.
+I've designed and implemented backup systems for me and my businesses for decades, involving everything from paper hardcopy through tape to cloud.
+In the past I put together the scheme for a major international bank.
+KISS (Keep It Simple Stupid) is best, or it just won't happen!
+Remember to run the occasional test so that you know that your files are really there when you need them back.

-I have two or three things to backup, mainly my MacBook (which I'll focus on here), my Raspberry Pi (RPi) server, and a second (Windows) laptop.
+I have two or three things to backup as of late .
+Mainly my MacBook (which I'll focus on here).
+But also my Raspberry Pi (RPi) server, and a second (Windows) laptop.

 What I avoid is leaving any networked backup systems switched on permanently, drawing power, and being at risk of failure or compromise.
-Just using an USB-powered external disc, and unplugging it when not actually backing up (all will become clear later) saves ~3W continually, ie maybe ~£3 and ~26kWh and ~10kgCO2 per year, and uses only a tiny amount of energy when active (typically tens of minutes per day at ~5W).
+Just using an USB-powered external disc, and unplugging it when not actually backing up (all will become clear later) saves ~3W continually.
+That's maybe ~£3 and ~26kWh and ~10kgCO2 per year!
+It uses only a tiny amount of energy when active (typically tens of minutes per day at ~5W).

-I make the assumption that cloud storage by the byte stored per month will be far more efficiently managed in terms of energy (and thus carbon) than I can manage at home with an always-available solution beyond the small-scale Flash-based storage that I make available from my off-grid server.
-Indeed, real cloud storage should be much cheaper and more capacious, and resistant to being destroyed if my house burns down...
+I assume that cloud storage by the byte stored per month will be far more efficiently managed in terms of energy (and thus carbon) than I can manage at home with an always-available solution.
+(Beyond the small-scale Flash-based storage that I make available from my off-grid server.)
+Indeed, real cloud storage should be much cheaper and bigger, and resistant to being destroyed if my house burns down...
 The ability to supply reliable cloud service cheaply is one measure of resource efficiency.

-And actually I mainly treat the RPi the same way; I move copies of some of its key files, such as backups of some repositories, to the laptop to be backed up from there.
-Everything ends up on an Apple "Time Machine" backup on a USB-connected external drive (see below), and public stuff gets put in the Google Drive to end up in the cloud.
-By and large I try to keep other people's personal data, and any passwords, away from Google Drive, as the US government does not have a good record on respecting privacy, and I might even be breaking UK/EU law to store that stuff in a place where they can grab it.
+Actually I mainly treat the RPi the same.
+I move copies of some of its key files, such as backups of some repositories, to the laptop to be backed up from there.
+Everything ends up on an Apple "Time Machine" backup on a USB-connected external drive (see below).
+Public stuff gets put in the Google Drive to end up in the cloud.
+By and large I try to keep other people's personal data, and any passwords, away from Google Drive, as the US government does not have a good record on respecting privacy.
+I might even be breaking UK/EU law to store that stuff in a place where they can grab it.
 So, a little less money to Google each month for storage fees, for a start.

-So for me, my Mac is the centre of my backup attention.
+So for me, the Mac is the centre of my backup attention.

-Typically once per day, while drinking my first cup of tea and with my brain still too asleep to do much else, I plug in to my MacBook my G-DRIVE USB external disc/disk/HDD, and let Time Machine take a backup, usually lasting a few minutes.
-When it's done, I eject and unplug the G-DRIVE, saving power (and carbon), untethering my laptop from the desk, and making a calamity such as a ransomware virus or a power surge or other bad bug, or just a fumble-fingered 'delete everything' command, much less likely to wipe out my backups along with the laptop itself.
+Typically once per day, while drinking my first cup of tea and with my brain still too asleep to do much else, I plug in to my MacBook my G-DRIVE USB external disc/disk/HDD.
+I let Time Machine take a backup, usually lasting a few minutes.
+When it's done, I eject and unplug the G-DRIVE, saving power (and carbon), untethering my laptop from the desk, And I make a calamity such as a ransomware virus or a power surge or other bad bug, or just a fumble-fingered 'delete everything' command, much less likely to wipe out my backups along with the laptop itself.